 For in-text citations, use ("Title of Entry")

-Author's Last Name, First Name or Username if real name not provided.
+Author's Last Name, First Name or Username if their real name isn't provided.
 "Title of Blog Post."
-Name of Blog, Blog Network/Publisher if given, Day Month Year of blog post, URL of blog post.
+Name of Blog, Blog Network/Publisher if given, Day Month Year, URL.
 Accessed date.

 For in-text citations, use (Author's Last Name)